WICG/manifest-incubations/launch_handler-explainer.md

   is up to the user agent.

   Both `route_to` and `navigate_client` also accept a list of values, the first valid value will be used.
+This is to allow new values to be added to the spec without breaking backwards compatibility with old implementations by using them.\
+  For example if `"matching-url-client"` were added sites would specify `"route_to": ["matching-url-client", "existing-client"]` to continue to control the behaviour of older browsers that didn't support `"matching-url-client"`.

   Example manifest that choses to receive all app launches as events in existing web app windows: